Decay properties of the $X(3872)$ through the Fierz rearrangement: Decay properties of the as a diquark-antidiquark state

 In this section we investigate the former compact tetraquark interpretation using the isoscalar current $\eta^{\mathcal X}_\mu(x,y; I=0)$ defined in Eq.~(\ref{current:diquark}).
 We can transform it to $\theta_\mu^i(x,y; I=0)$ and $\xi_\mu^i(x,y; I=0)$ according to Eqs.~(\ref{eq:fierz1}-\ref{eq:fierz3}), through which we study decay properties of the $X(3872)$ as an isoscalar compact tetraquark state in the following subsections.

-As depicted in Fig.~\ref{fig:a}, when the $c$ and $\bar c$ quarks meet each other and the $q$ and $\bar q$ quarks meet each other at the same time, a compact tetraquark state can decay into one charmonium meson and one light meson.
-We can describe this process for $|0_{qc}1_{\bar q \bar c} ; 1^{++} \rangle$ through the transformation~(\ref{eq:fierz1}):
+As depicted in Fig.~\ref{fig:a}, when the $q$ and $\bar q$ quarks meet each other and the $c$ and $\bar c$ quarks meet each other at the same time, a compact tetraquark state decays into one charmonium meson and one light meson:

+The first process is a dynamical process, and the second process can be described through the transformation~(\ref{eq:fierz1}):

 where we have used

 In the above expression we keep only the direct fall-apart process described by $\theta_\mu^{1,2,3,4}$, but neglect the $\mathcal{O}(\alpha_s)$ corrections described by $\theta_\mu^{5,6,7,8}$.